 Gay Bars in Tuscany

-Mamamia is a rowdy party to attend, even into late September!
-The music was upbeat and there were fun drag queens and dancers on the balconies.
+The music at Mamamia was upbeat and there were fun drag queens and dancers on the balconies.
 The party usually starts just before 1:00 and will go until pretty late.
-I left at 3:30 and it was still full.
+I left at 3:30 AM and it was still full.

 Tuscany Gay Travel Tips